kekeedme/kekeedme.github.io/projects/Miscellaneous/circularmotion.md

 <figure>
     <img src="/projects/figures/two_particle_attraction.png" alt="figure" width=250 height=200>
     <figcaption>Figure 1.
 Source particle (blue) sets up an attractive potential, which attracts a test particle (red) with no tangential velocitiy.
-The test particle is simply accelerated towards the source with a linear acceleration equal proportional to the velocity oriented
+The test particle is simply accelerated towards the source with a linear acceleration proportional to the velocity oriented
     towards the center</figcaption>
 </figure>